 Gonzalez suggests fruit, raw nuts, and snackable veggies like baby carrots.
 “We’re used to getting on a plane and eating whatever they give us,” she says.
 “Bring your own snacks for flights, or in the car when you’ll be driving for many hours.”

 Another item you’ll want to have nearby: digestive teas.
-Ginger, chamomile, fennel, and peppermint teas work to support your gut health, which comes in handy after those two big dinners in a row.
+Ginger, chamomile, fennel, and peppermint teas support gut health, which comes in handy after those big holiday meals.
 “When you have one of these holiday meals that’s different from what you normally eat, having a digestive tea afterward can help you avoid the feeling of regretting what you ate,” Gonzalez says.

 Eggnog.
 Hot chocolate.
 Peppermint lattes.
 During the holidays, it often feels like you’re drinking anything but water.
 Remember to keep some H2O nearby, even when you’re enjoying the festive holiday beverage of your choice .
 “How much water we drink can impact our stress, so be very hydrated,” Gonzalez says.

-Also, avoid having refined carbohydrates on an empty stomach.
+You should also avoid drinking refined carbohydrates on an empty stomach.
 Someone may invite you to have a glass of wine in the middle of the afternoon.
-That will affect your blood glucose, which is going to impact your immune system and everything else.
+That will affect your blood glucose, which is going to impact your immune system (and everything else).
 “But if you have the wine with a snack that has protein, the effect of your body is going to be different,” she says.